zX3no/zX3no/README.md

   Unfortunately because of copyright I can make the repository public.
 However it's on my todo list to write about my findings.

+- I removed the section on my Game Development work since it's something that I'm always working on.
+I don't like having out of date writing.
+It's happening one day though, **trust me**.